 Tax Debt: Bankruptcy and the Automatic Stay

-Tax Debt Discharge in a Chapter 7: A Timeline
+Tax Debt Discharge in Chapter 7: A Timeline

-Trustee Meeting: At the 341, the trustee reviews the debtor’s paperwork, confirms the debtor’s identity, and asks questions about any red flags in the petition or schedules.
+Trustee meeting: At this meeting, the trustee will review your paperwork, confirm your identity, and ask questions about any red flags in the paperwork.

-In special circumstances, the debtor must meet additional qualifications to discharge some types of debt.
-This is sometimes true in cases involving tax liens, and it’s also true in student loan cases.
-These debtors must convince the court that an “undue hardship” prevents them from paying the loan.
+In special circumstances, you'll have to meet additional qualifications to discharge some types of debt.
+This may be true in cases involving tax liens.
+It's also true in student loan cases.
+If you want to discharge student loan debt, you must convince the court that there is an undue hardship preventing you from repaying the loan.

 What Determines Whether Your Taxes Can Be Erased?

 The IRS is very big on rules.
 There is a regulation for pretty much everything.
-So, it should be no surprise that there are specific rules for bankruptcy discharge.
-It should also be no surprise that the IRS will object to discharge if it has any reason to do so.
-The primary bankruptcy discharge rules all pertain to time.
+So, it should be no surprise that there are specific rules for bankruptcy discharge and that the IRS will object to discharge if it has any reason to do so.

-Income Taxes.
 Chapter 7 bankruptcy only discharges income tax debt.
 Beyond that, the space is not very well defined.
 1040 taxes are definitely income taxes.
-However, property taxes and trust fund taxes are definitely not income taxes.
-Be sure to check what kind of taxes you owe in order to be sure that Chapter 7 can erase your debts.
+But property taxes and trust fund taxes are definitely not income taxes.
+To ensure that Chapter 7 can erase your debts, you'll need to know what kind of taxes you owe.

-Must have filed returns for the past two years (if required to file).
-The taxpayer’s returns must have been on file for at least two years at the time of bankruptcy filing.
+You must have filed your tax returns for the past two years if you're required to file.
+Your tax returns for the debt you want to discharge must have been on file for at least two years at the time you file for bankruptcy.
 The two-year waiting period applies even if the returns were filed on time.
 If the taxpayer fails to file, the IRS often prepares substitute returns and uses them to calculate the taxpayer’s arrearage.
 Substitute returns do not count as taxpayer-filed returns.

-Tax debt must be at least 3 years old.
 The income tax debt must be at least three years old.
 Note that Tax Day is not always April 15.
-Some years, it could be the 16th, 17th, or even 18th.
+Some years, it's April 16th, 17th, or even 18th.
 IRS lawyers have been known to object to discharge over one or two days.
-So, make sure you file the petition on the correct day, or else you will have to start over.
+So, make sure you file the petition on the correct day or else you'll have to start over.

-Your tax assessment is no more than 8 months old.
+Your tax assessment can't be more than eight months old.
 If the IRS has not assessed the debt within the last 240 days, the income tax debt is not dischargeable.
-It’s almost impossible to tell if the IRS has assessed the debt or not, because this process is an internal accounting tool.
-But generally, if the taxpayer has not received a bill which breaks down the amount due by tax years, the Service probably has not assessed the debt.
+It’s almost impossible to tell if the IRS has assessed the debt or not because this is done internally.
+But generally, if the taxpayer has not received a bill that breaks down the amount due by tax years, the IRS has probably not assessed the debt.

 Special Rules for Student Loans

 Plenty of taxpayers are in this boat, and they all have several legal options.
-An attorney can advise you as to the best course of action, but ultimately, the decision is yours.
+An attorney can advise you on the best course of action, but ultimately, the decision is yours.

 What About My Tax Refund?

-As more people moonlight and freelance full time, past-due income taxes may become more of an issue.
-These bills are so high that, even if you fall behind a little, you could end up owing a lot of money.
-Fortunately, if your debts fall within certain requirements, Chapter 7 can erase past-due income tax debt in one fell swoop.
+Owing past-due income taxes can be stressful.
+These bills are often so high that, even if you fall behind a little, you could end up owing a lot of money.
+Fortunately, if your debts meet certain requirements, filing Chapter 7 bankruptcy can erase past-due income tax debt in one fell swoop.